 Sarah Skidmore holds the Rod Skidmore Memorial trophy for entrants who win the most number of main events.
 Sarah won the ladies singles, ladies doubles, mixed doubles with Ben Skidmore and the mixed vets, Barbara Martin trophy with Tim button.

-Finalists Al Clark and Derek Handby, winners Chris Porter and Mike Williams
+Finalists Al Clark and Derek Handby, winners Chris Porter and Mike Williams.
+A write up is at this link.

 The Annual Tennis Championship Finals were held on Sunday 30th September - we had a good turnout and most of the competitors are photographed below.
 The tournament was very generously supported by Brewin Dolphin and David Evans divisional director from Brewin Dolphin came along to watch the finals and present the prizes.